yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

    4. User is not Admin
    5. User is not Active

+#### 3. Pro

-We can use forgejo code (like star / unstar fkt.) without changes.
+1. We can use forgejo code (like star / unstar fkt.) without changes.

-Introduce FederatedUser as new model & persistence.
+2. Introduce FederatedUser as new model & persistence, architectural change is medium.
+3. We will be able to have a reliable mapping.
+Better than option 1 & 2.

+#### 3. Con

-But we use fields (User.EMail, User.Password) against their semantic, but we probably can handle the problems arising.
+1. But we use fields (User.EMail, User.Password) against their semantic, but we probably can handle the problems arising.
+Situation is comparable to option 1.

-We will be able to have a reliable mapping.
+   1. generating email having the source fqdn is impacted by email whitelists.
+   2. password is generated headless.
+   3. TODO: How would we map/generate User.LoginName ?
+2. Getting a larger User table applies to this solution comparable to option 1.
+3. Occasional contributors may not understand the difference in level of trust implied by federated user, this may promote errors with security impact, comparable to option 1.
+4. Getting a larger User table applies to this solution comparable to option 1.
+5. Understanding federated users entries being kind of cache would conflict with user table entries.
+6. LoginNames may be occupied by federated users.
+This may leak information and increase attack surface.

 ```mermaid
 classDiagram